MatthewRalston/MatthewRalston.github.io/_posts/2024-10-10-state-of-the-cpu-market-servers-and-workstations.md

-TITLE: State of the server CPU market (2024 edition)
+---
-#+SUBTITLE: AMD and Intel obviously dominant, ARM a dark horse.
+author: Matt Ralston
-#+AUTHOR: Matt Ralston <mralston.development@gmail.com>
+header-image: "/images/dna1.gif"
-#+PROPERTY: TYPE_all Meta Create Cycle
+hero-title: Server CPUs, market differentiation, the e-thread hatetrain, and power efficiency
-#+OPTIONS: ^:{}
+hero-subtitle: AMD dominance, Intel solid contender, ARM reaches new markets and continues to advance towards traditionally Intel and x86_64 dominant areas such as supercomputing.
-#+STARTUP: latexpreview
+category: Opinion
-#+OPTIONS: tex:t
+tags: AMD Intel CPU prose opinion meta

 ## What is the state of the CPU market
  - consider server CPUs and workstations or small PC CPU architectures for high-performance compute.

- Well, you typically dont consider small PC or workstations CPU product SKUs for the high-performance computing market
+ Well, you typically dont consider small PC or workstations CPU product SKUs for the high-performance computing market...

           Consider non-server strenuous CPU demanding tasks, such as processing information related to metrics, observables, distributions of data